RocketDerp/April14_2025/Bloomsday_2025/Managed_Opposition_Beyond_Peter_P.md

 # Beyond Peter Pomerantsev

-Augmenting the writingsof Peter Pomerantsev
+Augmenting the writings of Peter Pomerantsev

 * 2019 book Peter Pomerantsev, "This Is Not Propaganda: Adventures in the War Against Reality"
 * 2019 book Christopher Wylie, Mindf*ck: Inside Cambridge Analytica’s Plot to Break the World